rdkit/rdkit/Docs/Book/Cartridge.md

 -   mol\_to\_smiles(mol) : returns the canonical SMILES for a molecule.
 -   mol\_to\_smarts(mol) : returns SMARTS string for a molecule.
 -   mol\_to\_pkl(mol) : returns binary string (bytea) for a molecule. (*available from Q3 2012 (2012\_09) release*)
--   mol\_to\_ctab(mol,bool default true) : returns a CTAB (mol block) string for a molecule.
-The optional second argument controls whether or not 2D coordinates will be generated for molecules that don't have coordinates. (*available from the 2014\_03 release*)
+-   mol\_to\_ctab(mol,bool default true, bool default false) : returns a CTAB (mol block) string for a molecule.
+The optional second argument controls whether or not 2D coordinates will be generated for molecules that don't have coordinates.
+The optional third argument (available since the 2021\_09 release) controls whether or not a V3000 ctab should be generated.
+-   mol\_to\_v3kctab(mol,bool default true) : returns a CTAB (mol block) string for a molecule.
+The optional second argument controls whether or not 2D coordinates will be generated for molecules that don't have coordinates (available since the 2021\_09 release).
 -   mol\_to\_svg(mol,string default '',int default 250, int default 200, string default '') : returns an SVG with a drawing of the molecule.
 The optional parameters are a string to use as the legend, the width of the image, the height of the image, and a JSON with additional rendering parameters. (*available from the 2016\_09 release*)
 -   mol\_to\_json(string) : returns the commonchem JSON for a molecule. (*available from the 2021\_09 release*)
 -   mol\_from\_json(string) : returns a molecule for a commonchem JSON string, NULL if the molecule construction fails. (*available from the 2021\_09 release*)